GuenterQuast/mimoCoRB/builddoc/index.rst

 and filtering and extraction of the final data to disk files.
 The `.yaml` files `simulation_config.yaml` and `save_lifetimes.yaml` contain configurable parameters provided to these functions.

-An observer process receives a sub-set of the data in the second buffer and shows them as an oscilloscope display on screen while data are generated and propagated through the buffers.

 This example is executed form the directory `examples/` by entering: